 That being said, many families have personal beliefs or expectations regarding college attendance and how it is paid for.
 If a non-custodial parent is required to help pay for their child’s college education in the event of a divorce, it was incorporated into a separation agreement or post-nuptial agreement.
 In those instances, the agreement will be enforced by a Maryland court.
 Without a unique agreement, child support for college tuition is not enforced in Maryland.

 If your family is looking to draw up such an agreement to enforce that support, speak with your Family Law Attorney.
 The alternative to requiring child support for college tuition by a court order, of course, is parents that are willing and able to voluntarily work together to assist their child in paying for college.

-For Maryland students looking for college funding assistance, consider the fact that in-state tuition is always less expensive than out-of-state tuition, and most public schools cost less than private institutions.
-There are also special federal programs available for those in lower income brackets, and student loans from a variety of sources can help to pay for college.
+For Maryland students looking for college funding assistance, there are a number of factors to keep in mind.
+First, consider the fact that in-state tuition is almost always less expensive than out-of-state tuition, and most public schools cost less than private institutions.
+You can also explore options for awarded funding including scholarships, federal programs and student loans.

 For questions on child support in Maryland, contact Hecht & Associatestoday at 301-587-2099 for a consultation.